-1. Members of the Public

-- Members of the Public (i.e., including individuals who are current federal employees who are providing the information in their "personal" capacity (unrelated to federal work/employment).
+1. Members of the Public ☐ Members of the Public (i.e., including individuals who are current federal employees who are providing the information in their "personal" capacity (unrelated to federal work/employment).
 All of the following are members of the public.
-Please check relevant boxes (based on the context of collection and use in this system) for members of the public whose information is maintained in the system (only check if relevant to the purpose for collecting and using the information): - a.
-Members of the general public (current association with the federal government, if any, is irrelevant to the collection and use of the information by the system or project). - b. \Box Retired federal employees. - c. \Box Former Fiscal Service employees.

-- e. \Box Federal job applicants.
+Please check relevant boxes (based on the context of collection and use in this system) for members of the public whose information is maintained in the system (only check if relevant to the purpose for collecting and using the information): a.
+Members of the general public (current association with the federal government, if any, is irrelevant to the collection and use of the information by the system or project). b. □ Retired federal employees. c.
+Former Fiscal Service employees. d.
+Federal contractors, grantees, interns, detailees etc. e.
+Federal job applicants. f. \boxtimes Other: Information comes from other systems due to Debt Owed.
+FORMS stores information only.
+FORMS does not collect the information directly.
+The system stores information from anyone, such as U.S. citizen. directly.
+The system stores information from anyone, such as 0.5. cruzen.
+2. Current Federal Employees, Interns, and Detailees ☐ Current Federal employees providing information in their capacity as federal employees (for example, PII collected using OPM, Treasury, or Fiscal Service forms related to employment with the federal government) a) \square Interns. b) \square Detailees. c) \square Other employment-related positions.
+3. Treasury Bureaus (including Departmental Offices) ☑ Other Treasury Bureaus.
+4. Other Federal Agencies ⊠ Other federal agencies.
+5. State and Local Agencies ⊠ State and local agencies.
+6. Private Sector ☐ Private sector organizations (for example, banks and financial organizations, data brokers or other commercial sources).
+7. Other Sources ☐ Other sources not covered above (for example, foreign governments).

-f. \Box Other: [Explain here].

-2. Current Federal Employees, Interns, and Detailees

-- Current Federal employees providing information in their capacity as federal employees (for example, PII collected using OPM, Treasury, or Fiscal Service forms related to employment with the federal government) - a) \Box Interns. - b) \Box Detailees. - c) \Box Other employment-related positions.

-3. Treasury Bureaus (including Departmental Offices)

-\boxtimes Other Treasury Bureaus.

-4. Other Federal Agencies

-\boxtimes Other federal agencies.

-5. State and Local Agencies \boxtimes State and local agencies.

-6. Private Sector

-⊠ Private sector organizations (for example, banks and financial organizations, data brokers or other commercial sources).

-7. Other Sources

-\Box Other sources not covered above (for example, foreign governments).